· Mason Everett · Reviews · 6 min read

 • Brushless motor for extended runtime

-• 30,000 cuts per minute
+• 30,000 cuts per minute for fast removal

-• Calibrated depth adjustment knob to 1/256 inch
+• Calibrated depth adjustment to 1/256 inch

 • Precision-machined aluminum shoes